All Inclusive

 DON’T FORGET TO BRING YOUR . . .

-· Cash / Traveler's Checks / Credit Cards/ATM Cards (usually best for exchange rate)
+• Cash / Credit Cards/ATM Cards (usually best for exchange rate)/ Traveler's Checks

 WHAT TO WEAR . . .

-· Beach clothes are not allowed in specialty restaurants.
+• Beach clothes are not allowed in specialty restaurants at resorts.
 Casual elegance is preferred.
 Men should wear collared shirts and long pants with closed-toed shoes.
 Women - short sleeved or sleeveless dresses are great especially at tropical destinations.

 AIRPORT CHECK IN . . .

-· Most airlines allow 2 pieces of luggage and 1 carry-on per person.
-Your carry-on should include your camera, film, jewelry (keep to a minimum), toiletries, medications in original bottles if prescription, reading materials, and a change of clothes.
+• Most airlines allow 1 piece of checked luggage, most are now charging to do so, and 1 carry-on per person.
+Your carry-on should include your camera, film, jewelry (keep to a minimum), medications in original bottles if prescription, reading materials, and a change of clothes.
 (Please refer to airline requirements for specific details.)

-· Some airlines will not allow you to lock your checked in luggage.
+• Some airlines will not allow you to lock your checked in luggage using TSA approved locks.
 Do take locks along for times you may leave it with the concierge or in the hotel after check out but before you are ready to leave the hotel.

-· Make sure you have a photo ID (e.g. Driver's license, State ID or military ID) for domestic travel and for international travel a passport or for some areas a STATE ISSUED certified copy of your birth certificate WITH A RAISED SEAL & a photo ID.
-Hospital certificates are NOT valid.
+• Make sure you have a photo ID (e.g. Driver's license, State ID or military ID) for domestic travel and for international travel a PASSPORT with 6 months of validity.
 Make two back up copies of your passport just in case you lose your passport during your trip.
 Leave one copy at home with a friend or relative and keep the other with you separate from your original.
-Passports ARE required for some countries.
-Ask me for more details on your destination.

-· Airlines are starting to charge for luggage over 50 lbs.
-BE SURE TO CHECK WITH YOUR AIRLINE BEFORE DEPARTURE SO YOU SO NOT END UP WITH OVERWEIGHT LUGGAGE CHARGES.
+• Airlines are now charging for luggage over 50 lbs. as well as for checking in a bag.
+BE SURE TO CHECK WITH YOUR AIRLINE BEFORE DEPARTURE SO YOU ARE AWARE OF ALL FEES THAT MAY BE CHARGED.

 AT THE HOTEL . . .